 Additionally, we may use or disclose your information without your consent to protect our customers, employees, or property in emergency situations, or to enforce our rights under our terms of service and policies in court or elsewhere.
 Further, we may disclose your information where necessary to provide or conduct a legitimate business activity related to the services provided to you, or as required as required by law or legal process, as more fully discussed under Other Uses and Information below.
 Except as otherwise disclosed in privacy policies for our mobile applications or for other products or services, we do not sell, trade or rent your information to outside companies or marketing firms, or to other third parties without your consent, except for the following circumstances:

 You may opt-out from receiving future promotional information from us as set forth below in the Contact and Opt-Out Information section.

-If you create a personal account or business account with us and provide us with any of the above information for the purpose of conducting business, you authorize us to store your name, residential, business, or shipping address, email address, and credit card and billing information.
+If you create a personal account with us and provide us with any of the above information for the purpose of conducting business, you authorize us to store your name, residential or shipping address, email address, and credit card and billing information.
 We may use third parties to carry out the foregoing and other business functions and, in such instances, these third parties may use your information for these limited purposes.

 Cookies and Preference-Based Advertising

 “Web beacons” are tiny graphics with a unique identifier, similar in function to cookies, and may be used to track the online movements of users, or when an email has been opened, and to provide other information.